-- 1This level represents the highest locational running annual average calculated from the data collected. - 2 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer. - 3 Highest Detected Level is the maximum monthly average detected at the point of entry.
-Range indicates the average values detected in the distribution system. - 4 Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
+- 1This level represents the highest locational running annual average calculated from the data collected. - 2 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer. - 3 Highest Detected Level is the maximum level detected at the point of entry.
+Range indicates the values detected in the distribution system. - 4 Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
 If you are caring for an infant, you should ask for advice from your health care provider. - 5Turbidity is a measure of the cloudiness of the water.
-Over 95% of the turbidity readings were below the treatment technique requirement of 0.3 ntu.
+Over 99% of the turbidity readings were below the treatment technique requirement of 0.3 ntu.
 We monitor it because it is a good indicator of the effectiveness of our filtration system. - 6 Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer. - 7 The state of New Jersey allows us to monitor for some substances less than once per year because the concentrations of these substances do not change frequently.
-Some of our data, though representative, is more than one year old.
+Some of our data, though representative, is more than one year old. - 8 Action Level: The concentration of a contaminant which, if exceeded, triggers a treatment technique or other requirement, which a water system must follow. - 9 90 percent of the samples tested below the indicated value.